 Your mission shows others your brand and what you would like it to represent.
 Everything you do with your brand should be aligned with your mission statement.

-When your company shares its mission statement to your customers, it tells them what is important to you.
+When your company shares its mission statement with your customers, it tells them what is important to you.
 For example, if you are a cleaning service and you offer environmentally friendly products, your mission statement should reflect that and why it is important to you.
 You should include any necessary elements that support your business.

 Provides Direction

 It can also help you stay focused on the bigger picture.
-Sometimes when you are dealing with customers and the day-to-day issues, you forget the purpose and what you want to achieve.
+Sometimes, when you are dealing with customers and the day-to-day issues, you forget the purpose and what you want to achieve.

 Goal Alignment

-Writing a mission statement can help you when you begin your goal planning each year.
+In the beginning, writing a mission statement can help you when you begin your goal planning each year.
 You probably have short-term and long-term goals.
 When you are writing those, do they align with your mission statement?

 You may be unsure of what goals you want your company to have.
 If so, then your mission statement may help you define those.
 Likewise, if you have goals you want to accomplish, those may help you write your mission statement.